HYFR/Sorts/README.md

 The selection sort algorithm divies input into two subsets.
 The algorithm finds the smallest element in the unsorted subset and swaps it with the leftmost unsorted element, while moving to the right, until the list is sorted.
 This process continues until both subsets are sorted. :star2:

 ## Setup
-First, compile the program by making main.
+First, compile the program by making main on the command line.

 ```
 make main